 New York is known for its nightlife, with bars, clubs, and restaurants open until the wee hours of the morning.
 Due to the common use of music to create a fun and energetic atmosphere, the Noise Code specifies a number of guidelines that these establishments must follow.
 For example, sound levels must not exceed 42 decibels as measured from inside nearby residences, and 7 decibels over the ambient sound levels between 10 pm and 7am.

 In a city with a population well over 8 million, the accumulation of large amounts of trash is inevitable.
 As a result, noisy garbage trucks are a common site city.
 Though necessary, these vehicles are often a disruptive presence in most neighborhoods.
 For this reason, the Noise Code limits the acceptable level of noise to 80 decibels as measured at a distance of 35 feet from the truck, between the hours of 11pm and 7am.

 Even with strict guidelines, residents should take a few residential soundproofing steps of their own to reduce their daily exposure to noise.
 One quick and easy solution is to install soundproof windows.
 Whether at home or in the office, such windows are capable of reducing up to 95% of external noise, effectively improving quality of life and lowering stress.
 To improve sleep, consider purchasing a white noise machine.
 This small addition successfully blends external disturbances into a fray of acoustic frequencies, enabling your brain to pay less attention to unwanted noise.
-In the event that disruptions still occur, residents are encouraged to call 311 to report a noise complaint.
+In the event that disruptions still occur, residents are encouraged to call 311 to report a NY noise complaint.